Child Care Restoration Grants

 - Monthly Reporting Video – Watch this video for step by step instructions on how to complete round one monthly reporting in the Director Portal.
 You will need to enter your name and email address to access the video recording.

-- pdf Monthly Reporting and Narrative Reports Tip Sheet (889 KB)
+- pdf Monthly Reporting and Narrative Reports Tip Sheet - Round Four (889 KB)

 The federal reporting for CCRG 2021 grants reflects added requirements stipulated in the federal funding guidance.
 Some added requirements based on the federal funding you are being asked to report on going forward include: